the fp is food-and-drink

 Though not native to Europe (they were introduced by the Spaniards returning from Latin America), potatoes are now a Swiss staple, as are cured sausages and air-dried meats, while lake fish such as trout and char are commonly found on menus.

-Those with a sweet tooth will be in heaven; Switzerland is, of course, at the forefront of chocolate manufacturing, producing some of the best sweet stuff on the planet.
+Those with a sweet tooth will be in heaven; as Switzerland is, of course, at the forefront of chocolate manufacturing, producing some of the best sweet stuff on the planet.
 The little-exported Swiss wine, in particular whites, are excellent, and domestic beer, both lager and dark ales, are also widely available.

 Fondue: A delicious concoction of Gruyère and Vacherin cheese, melted and mixed with white wine, flour, Kirsch and a little garlic.